Are All Green Teas Bitter? The Science Behind Green Tea Taste

 Why is green tea always bitter?

 It is not — but the green tea most people have tried is bitter for specific, fixable reasons.
-Supermarket tea bags typically contain broken leaf fragments and dust, which extract their bitter compounds (catechins, tannins, caffeine) almost instantly.
-Combined with the common mistake of brewing with boiling water and steeping too long, the result is reliably harsh.
+Supermarket tea bags contain broken leaf fragments that extract bitter compounds almost instantly.
+Combined with boiling water and long steep times, the result is reliably harsh.
 High-quality whole-leaf green tea brewed at 70–80°C for 2–3 minutes is naturally sweet, smooth, and complex.
 The bitterness is not inherent to green tea; it is a product of quality and technique.

 Is Japanese or Nepali green tea less bitter?

-Both can be excellent, and both can be bitter if brewed incorrectly.
-Japanese teas like Gyokuro are intentionally shade-grown to suppress catechin development and amplify L-theanine — this produces a famously sweet, umami-rich cup, but at a significant price premium.
-Nepali green teas achieve a similar result through altitude: the slow, cold growth at 5,000–6,000 feet in the Himalayan foothills naturally elevates L-theanine and produces a naturally smooth cup without artificial intervention.
+Both can be excellent.
+Japanese teas like Gyokuro are shade-grown to suppress catechin development and amplify L-theanine, producing a famously sweet cup — but at a significant price premium.
+Nepali green teas achieve a similar result through altitude: slow, cold growth at 5,000–6,000 feet naturally elevates L-theanine and produces a naturally smooth cup.
 Nepal Hills teas are often more approachable in price while delivering the same fundamental smoothness advantage.

 What temperature should I use for green tea?